attilathedud/cesgen/README.md

 The code is licensed under the Apache License, which means you are free to modify it however you desire.

+## 1.1.0 Changelog
+- Added "external" folder for any third-party javascript libraries.
+- Added support for generation of css-partnered content-script generation.
+- "use strict"; set as default mode for all created javascript files.
+- Added visual feedback when generation is finally complete.
+- Added support for icon generation and boiler code.
+- Fixed a bug where blank spaces caused some weird unicode-rendering errors.
+- Cleaned up the folder structure.

 ### Custom Homepage
 Creating a custom homepage is a classic "Hello World" type project when it comes to programming.
 Instead of loading your custom homepage off of file://, cesgen makes it easy to package your homepage as an Extension and distribute it.